Rishabh04-02/setting-up-master-slave-replication-in-postgresql-using-dockers-and-external-volumes/README.md

 ### Edit postgresql.conf -
 Note - the postgresql.conf would be present in the following location in case of external volume ``/mnt/EXTERNAL_VOLUME_NAME/postgres/postgresql.conf``

-The following parameters on the master are considered as mandatory when setting up streaming replication.
+The following parameters on the master are considered as mandatory when setting up streaming replication:
 * **archive_mode** : Must be set to ON to enable archiving of WALs.
 * **wal_level** : Must be at least set to hot_standby  until version 9.5 or replica  in the later versions.
 * **max_wal_senders** : Must be set to 3 if you are starting with one slave.
 For every slave, you may add 2 wal senders.